-Three more faces then left the club, Gerry Gow moved to Rotherham for £75,000, and then Phil Boyer and Tommy Hutchison both moved to Bulova in Hong Kong for an initial temporary 3 month transfer for which City received a fee of £15,000.
+Two more faces then left the club, Phil Boyer and Tommy Hutchison both moved to Bulova in Hong Kong for an initial temporary 3 month transfer for which City received a fee of £15,000.

 City’s home league form was keeping them in with a shout of a top three finish as they beat Brighton 4-0 at Maine Road, however on their travels they were struggling and lost 2-0 at Tottenham and with an injury ravaged side managed a good 1-1 draw against Manchester United at Old Trafford, dropping John Bond’s side down to 8th in the League.